Skip to content

 2) Draw the Directrix and Set the UCS Origin

-1. Enable Snap: Turn Snap ON so the mouse pointer aligns precisely with the grid points.
+1. Enable Snap: Turn Snap ON so the mouse pointer aligns precisely with the grid points Snap ON

-2. Draw the Directrix: On the toolbar, click Line to start the line command.
-Using the mouse cursor, draw a vertical line to represent the directrix.
+2. Draw the Directrix: Click Line on the toolbar.
+Draw a vertical line to represent the directrix

-3. Label the Directrix: On the toolbar, click TEXT and place labels A (at the top end) and B (at the bottom end) of the vertical line.
+3. Label the Directrix: Click Text on the toolbar and place labels A (top) and B (bottom) of the vertical line

-4. Set UCS Origin: Run the UCS command and position the origin point directly on the directrix.
+4. Set UCS Origin: Run the UCS command and position the origin directly on the directrix

-5. Label the Origin: Use the TEXT command to add label C near the UCS origin.
+5. Label the Origin: Use Text to add label C near the UCS origin

-6. Draw the Axis: With the Line command, draw a new line perpendicular to AB (the directrix) to represent the axis.
-Add label D at the end of the axis.
+6. Draw the Axis: With the Line command, draw a line perpendicular to AB to represent the axis.
+Add label D at the end of the axis

-7. Disable Snap: Turn Snap OFF once the origin is set, as it is no longer required.
+7. Disable Snap: Turn Snap OFF once the origin is set

 3) Mark Focus F and Divide CF into 2 Equal Segments

-1. Set Point Style: In the format panel, change the point size to 2 and select the dot ( . ) point style.
+1. Set Point Style: In the Format Panel, change point size to 2 and select the dot ( . ) style Point Style

-2. Mark the Focus: On the toolbar, click Point.
-In the Specify point command prompt, type 50 to place the focus point F at 50 mm from C.
+2. Mark the Focus: Click Point on the toolbar.
+At the prompt, type 50 to place focus F at 50 mm from C

-3. Label the Focus: Use the TEXT command to add the label F near the focus point.
+3. Label the Focus: Use Text to add label F near the focus point

-5. Enter the number of segments: Type 2 and press Enter.
+e Number of segments: type 2 and press Enter

-This divides line CF into 2 equal parts (because eccentricity = 1).
+This divides CF into 2 equal parts (because eccentricity = 1, so the vertex is at the midpoint).

 Vertex